 \section{Conclusion}

 This paper has presented TaaS, a novel paradigm that elevates trust evaluation from a fragmented, device-level function to a unified, system-wide service, enabling task-specific and trustworthy operation across collaborative IoT systems.
-We implement TaaS through an MCP-aided agentic AI framework.
-It provisions the trust evaluation service to task owners by aligning diverse task requirements with available system capabilities, enabling dynamic collaborator orchestration for effective task completion.
+We implemented TaaS through an MCP-aided agentic AI framework.
+The framework provisions trust evaluation services to task owners by aligning diverse task requirements with available system capabilities, enabling dynamic collaborator orchestration for effective task completion.
+By interpreting task needs, evaluating candidates along relevant trust dimensions, and engaging selected devices through MCP servers, TaaS links trust evaluation with concrete task execution.
 Evaluation results demonstrate that the framework supports accurate collaborator selection, resilient task execution, and efficient resource utilization under diverse scenarios.
-Beyond its current implementation, TaaS provides a scalable and adaptive foundation for future collaborative systems, highlighting the potential of intelligent, trust-aware architectures to enhance reliability, flexibility, and overall system performance in increasingly complex distributed environments.
+These results confirm that need-driven trust evaluation can improve collaborator selection accuracy, device utilization, and completion-time stability compared with the baseline methods.